martin-holland/expense-tracker/docs/database/IOS_UPDATES.md

 ## Latest Updates (November 2025)

-Based on the official Android documentation and latest Room KMP releases, here are the key updates and best practices for iOS support:
+Based on the official Android documentation and latest Room KMP releases, here are the key updates and best practices for iOS support.

+> **Note:** For overall implementation status, see [STATUS.md](./STATUS.md)

 ## ✅ Current Implementation Status